 Pies are always the best when eaten within three days.
 Although, they still taste good for up to a week.

-And I don't like to tightly cover pies, because the crust will get soggy quickly when covered tightly.
+I also don't like to tightly cover pies, because the crust will get soggy quickly when covered tightly.
 So I loosely cover most of my pies by draping a flour sack tea towel over the top.

 You can also place a piece of plastic wrap over the filling of the pie and leave the crust edge uncovered to keep it flaky.

-Unique Amish Pies
+Amish Pies

 Amish Vanilla Crumb Pie Recipe